The Ohio State value

 The President’s Affordability Grant provides up to $2,250 in need-based financial aid to more than 16,000 middle- and lower-income in-state undergraduate students on all campuses.

-The Buckeye Opportunity Program supports students from Ohio on all campuses who qualify for a Federal Pell Grant receive enough student financial aid to cover the full cost of undergraduate tuition and mandatory fees.
+The Buckeye Opportunity Program supports students from Ohio on all campuses who qualify for a Federal Pell Grant.
+Each recipient receives enough student financial aid to cover the full cost of undergraduate tuition and mandatory fees.
 (90 percent of Pell recipients have an annual household income of $50,000 or less.)

 Many Pell eligible students have their tuition and mandatory fees covered through a combination of scholarships and federal, state, and institutional grants.
 For students whose aid falls short, Ohio State’s Buckeye Affordability Grant bridges any gaps.